Configuration Reference

 Configuration is resolved in this order (later sources override earlier ones):

-- Defaults — Hardcoded in
+- Defaults — hardcoded in

-application.yml application.yml— File-based configuration- Environment variables — Override any property (e.g.,
+application.yml application.yml— file-based configuration- Environment variables — override any property (e.g.,

 OPENAI_API_KEY) - System properties — JVM